-- 4.3 If early settlement does not happen, the Home Builder must submit their response to the Home Buyer's statement along with a payment of £300 plus VAT(1).
+- 4.3 If early settlement does not happen, the Home Builder must submit their response to the Home Buyer's statement along with a payment of £400 plus VAT(1).
 The Home Buyer will be given a copy of the Home Builder's response and asked to respond if they wish.
 At this stage, the Home Buyer may not make any further new complaints about this adjudication. - 4.4 The Adjudicator will consider both submissions and decide whether or not the Home Buyer has suffered financial loss as a result of the Home Builder's alleged failure to comply with the Consumer Code.
 Both parties will be expected to have acted reasonably and to have controlled their costs. - 4.5 The Adjudicator will make a decision and send it to both parties.
 The decision may be a performance award (where the Home Builder has to do something) or a financial award (where the Home Builder has to pay the Home Buyer money) or a combination of the two.
 The maximum value of the combined award available under this adjudication scheme is £15,000 including VAT. - 4.6 The Adjudicator may make a discretionary award for inconvenience, up to a maximum of £500.
 They will do so if, in their sole consideration and opinion, the Home Buyer has been caused more than minor inconvenience as a result of the complaint and/or how the Home Builder handled it.
 The Home Buyer may not receive an award for inconvenience alone if the Adjudicator does not find a breach of the Code.
 The Home Buyer may not receive an award for emotional upset and stress as awards will be judged as a matter of fact and on the resulting financial loss.
-The £15,000 maximum award includes any award for inconvenience. - 4.7 The Adjudicator will also decide whether or not the Home Builder must reimburse the Home Buyer their case registration fee.
-This will be in addition to the award referred to in 4.6. - 4.8 The Adjudicator's decision cannot be appealed; it can only be accepted or rejected by the Home Buyer.
+The £15,000 maximum award includes any award for inconvenience. - 4.7 The Adjudicator's decision cannot be appealed; it can only be accepted or rejected by the Home Buyer.